dunhamc13/dunhamc13.github.io.tempStop/_pages/encrypt.md

 ### Current Description of Implementation
 The progam uses a driver that checks command line arguments.
 Once arguments are set it will first enrypt a file to a byte array.
-At this time, it will automatically decrypt that file to very that the master key and password along with the encrypted data structure will allow for parsing the metadata and IV to correctly decrypt.
-It removes extra padding at end of decrypt.
+Byte array then has additional header material for decryption added.
+For tesint purposes the utility automatically decrypts that file on a round trip.
+Utility removes extra padding at end of decrypt.

 ### Current Description of future Implementation
 3DES needs more modularaization.. needs to be separated out.

-Will move the driver to me user prompted to allow a user to start with decryption instead of encryption.
+Will move the driver to user prompt to allow a user to start with decryption instead of encryption.

 ## Performance Discussions on PBKDF2
 Key derivations are done using PBKDF2 provided in the [.NET 5.0](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.rfc2898derivebytes?view=net-5.0)